Research Seminar Series 2019/20

-ALL are welcome and there are always drinks afterwards in Bratby Bar, Staff House.
+ALL are welcome (all students, staff, and public) and there are always drinks afterwards in Bratby Bar, Staff House.

 Please contact the organizer if you’d like to join the speaker for dinner afterwards.